dredstrauss/personal-portfolio-api/README.md

 Route | Parameters | Contents
 ------|------------|------------
-/lang-strings | lang | Strings in the selected language* for the website
+/lang-strings | lang | Strings for the website texts in the selected language* (such as menus or titles) /blog-strings | lang | Strings for the blog contents in the selected language*

 *hint: http://bookapi.pedrosg.com/lang-strings?lang=esp*